Barton–Nackman trick: How it works

-When the compiler encounters the expression v1 == v2, where v1 and v2 are of type ValueType, it attempts argument-dependent lookup (ADL) for operator==.
-This lookup includes consideration of friend functions declared in ValueType and its base classes.
-(Note that if ValueType were an incomplete template instance, ADL would trigger its complete instantiation.)
+When the compiler encounters the expression v1 == v2, where v1 and v2 are of type Foo, it attempts argument-dependent lookup (ADL) for operator==.
+This lookup includes consideration of friend functions declared in Foo and its base classes.
+(Note that if Foo were an incomplete template instance, ADL would trigger its complete instantiation.)

 The Barton–Nackman trick originally relied not on ADL but on a C++ feature called "friend name injection", in which an in-class declaration of a friend function made the function name visible in the immediately surrounding namespace scope (possibly the global scope).
 When investigating the possibility of removing friend name injection from the C++ programming language, Barton and Nackman's idiom was found to be the only reasonable use of that language rule.
 Eventually, the rules for argument-dependent lookup were adjusted to replace friend name injection by a less drastic mechanism, described above, that maintained the validity of Barton and Nackman's technique.
-As a consequence of this change, the expression ::operator==(v1,v2) is no longer valid, because qualified names aren't subject to ADL and friend declarations aren't found via ordinary lookup.
+As a consequence of this change, the expression ::operator==(v1, v2) is no longer valid, because qualified names aren't subject to ADL and friend declarations aren't found via ordinary lookup.
 Note, too, that the friend specifier is essential, even if the defined friend functions do not actually need to access nonpublic members of the befriending class.